CyberT33N/mongodb-cheat-sheet/README.md

 // alternative you can check the amount of inserted documents by using "insertedCount" console.log(r.insertedCount); // 1

+// get the id from the document console.log(r.insertedId);

 // So in case of our example n will be 1 cause we inserted 1 document
 // And ok will be 1 too is the insert process worked as exapected console.log(n); // 1